-To do this, we follow a very simple process:
+To do this, we follow a straightforward process:

-3. Use the findings to develop a “Roadmap” for continuous improvement – a practical toolset that enables our Clients to redesign, or focus on the key elements of their business which have the biggest impact on their customers
+- Use the findings to develop a “Roadmap” for continuous improvement – a practical toolset that enables our clients to redesign or focus on the key elements of their business that have the most significant impact on their customers

-The data gathered throughout this process allows our Clients to learn about their business from their customers, and the resulting Roadmap allows us to work in partnership with them to deliver a truly frictionless experience.
+The data gathered throughout this process allows our clients to learn about their business from their customers.
+The resulting Roadmap allows us to work in partnership with them to deliver a truly frictionless experience.